Many collinear k-tuples with no k+1 collinear points: Introduction

-In what follows we are going to give a construction to show that for any $k>3$ and $\delta >0$ there is a threshold $n_0=n_0(k)$ and $c=c(k)$ such that if $n\geq n_0$ then $t_k^{(k+1)}(n)\geq n^{2-\frac{c}{\sqrt{\log n}}}$.
-Each of the collinear $k$-tuples that we count in our construction has an additional property that the points form a $k$-term arithmetic progression the distance between every two consecutive points is the same.
+We note that each of the collinear $k$-tuples that we count in our construction has an additional property that the points form a $k$-term arithmetic progression, as the distance between every two consecutive points is the same in every coordinate.